Disputes Guide

 Find a list of your Disputes under the Payments > Disputes menu.

 From the Disputes List View, you can view a list of all the disputes in your store, which can be sorted and refined by clicking Advanced and applying filters.
+You can also select a dispute to view the events associated to that dispute, including events performed by third party apps.

 • Dispute Type: specify whether the dispute is an Alert or a Chargeback